 Pollak has also completed a draft of Whit Benjamin's War, a suspense novel set in 1942 that turns on the interaction of 12-year-old Whit with Enrico Fermi, who led the team of scientists that achieved the first self-sustaining nuclear chain reaction under the stands at the University of Chicago's Stagg Field, a breakthrough that led to the atomic bomb.
 In addition, Pollak is now completing You're Only Old Once, an Odyssey, about a ten-month global adventure during which he and his wife visited twelve foreign countries (including those exotic lands California and Brooklyn) and slept in twenty-nine different beds.
 (For more on this book, and Whit Benjamin's War, click on the titles above.)

-Over more than two decades, he served as literary editor, executive editor or contributing editor of The Nation.
-He has written for that weekly, and for Harper’s, The Atlantic, The New York Times Book Review and other major magazines, and he co-founded and edited [More], the monthly journalism review that published in the 1970s.
-The magazine is now the subject of Provoking the Press (2019), a book by Kevin Lerner saluting the publication and charting its impact.
-Pollak was an associate editor at Newsweek, a political reporter at The Evening Sun in Baltimore, and a Poynter Fellow at Yale University, where he created and taught a course in “The Politics of Journalism,” which he also taught for several years at New York University.
-Since moving to Maine in 2014, he has taught a course on the life and work of Stephen Sondheim, at the University of Maine, Portland.
-He lives in Scarborough, Maine, with his wife, the pianist Diane Walsh.
+Over more than two decades, Pollak served as literary editor, executive editor or contributing editor of The Nation.
+He has written for that weekly, and for Harper’s, The Atlantic, The New York Times Book Review, and other major magazines.
+He also co-founded and edited [More], the monthly journalism review that published in the 1970s.
+The magazine is the subject of Provoking the Press (2019), a book by Kevin Lerner saluting the publication and charting its impact on U.S. media.
+Pollak was an associate editor at Newsweek, a political reporter at The Evening Sun in Baltimore, and a Poynter Fellow at Yale University, where he created and taught a course on “The Politics of Journalism,” which he also taught for several years at New York University.
+Since he and his wife, the pianist Diane Walsh, moved to Maine in 2014, he has taught a course on the life and work of Stephen Sondheim, at the University of Maine.